 The adult development revolution that Dr. Kegan launched in 1982 is still in motion.
 This is true in at least three ways:

 Until recently, those of us most who were using Dr. Kegan's insights as guideposts for our coaching and consulting were implicitly assuming that our adult clients always moved forward in their developmental efforts.
 Adult development was pretty much a progressive process.
-Over the last couple of years, some of us have started to realize that our assumption that adult development is a growth process that naturally evolves "upward" is a step too far.
-Today it seems likely that adult development doesn't only move upwards through successive levels of consciousness.
-Instead, most adults, at least occasionally, also move backwards along their developmental pathways.
+Over the last couple of years, I’ve started to realize that the assumption that adult development is a growth process that naturally evolves "upward" is a step too far.
+Today it seems more likely that adult development doesn't only move upwards through successive levels of consciousness.
+It (an adult’s development) can also stall out, and settle into some sort of equilibrium.
+Moreover, for most adults, it seems their development, at least occasionally, can also move backwards.
 To use Freud’s term, they "regress.”
-For instance, Arnold Sameroff has demonstrated that adults move backwards along their own developmental trajectory because, in his view, the environments individuals are living in are forces that are just as capable of promoting regressive movement as they are likely to encourage transformational activity.
-For Sameroff, the context in which each of us is living has the power to determine when and how we evolve, and whether we progress or regresses.
-Whether we progress or regress simply depends on whether the environmental activates the signs, and signals that support an individual’s growth or activates their regression.
+For instance, Arnold Sameroff’s research suggests that, given the right “biopsycholsocial context,” adults can encounter situations and circumstances that prompt them to move backwards along their own developmental trajectory.
+In this view, the environments that individuals are living in can occasionally exert forces that are just as capable of prompting a regressive move as they are likely to encourage progressive transformational activity.
+For Sameroff, the “context in which each of us is living has the power to determine when and how we evolve, and whether we progress or regresses.
+Whether we progress or regress simply depends on whether the environment we’re in is strong enough to activate signs and signals that support an individual’s growth or activates their regression.
 Context matters.